Check out our free downloadable resources for Powerful Teaching!

 Check out our free downloadable resources for Make it Stick!

-Make it Stick: The Science of Successful Learning by Peter C. Brown, Henry L. Roediger, III, and Mark A. McDaniel.
-(Written by a fiction/non-fiction author, as well as two cognitive scientists, this book presents recent findings from laboratory and classroom research on effective learning strategies.
-Geared toward a general audience, the authors include anecdotes about each learning strategy and they discuss practical tips for retrieval practice throughout the book.)
+Written by a novelist and two cognitive scientists, Make it Stick presents key findings from laboratory and classroom research on effective learning strategies.
+Geared toward a general audience, the authors include real-life examples for strategy and research-based tips for boosting learning and memory.

-Small Teaching: Everyday Lessons from the Science of Learning by James M. Lang.
-(Written by a professor of English who specializes in teaching in higher education, this book presents an approach to "small teaching" or improving learning through small but powerful modifications to course design and teaching practices.
-Geared toward faculty, the author provides practical tips on implementing effective learning strategies in classroom settings, including retrieval practice.)
+Written by a professor of English, Small Teaching presents an approach to improving learning through small, but powerful modifications to course design and teaching practices.
+Geared toward faculty in higher education, the author provides practical tips for implementing effective learning strategies in classroom settings.

-Why Don’t Students Like School? by Daniel T. Willingham.
-(Written by a cognitive scientist, this book presents concise research-based explanations and strategies to address common concerns about student learning and behavior.
-Geared toward K-12 teachers and parents, the author provides nine reliable principles from cognitive science that are applicable in a variety of classroom situations.)
+Written by a cognitive scientist, Why Don’t Students Like School presents concise research-based explanations and strategies to address common concerns about student learning and behavior.
+Geared toward K-12 teachers and parents, the author provides nine principles from cognitive science that are applicable in a variety of classroom situations.

-How We Learn: The Surprising Truth About When, Where, and Why It Happens by Benedict Carey.
-(Written by a science journalist, this book presents an engaging introduction to the science of memory.
-Geared toward a general audience, the author summarizes landmark research findings from cognitive science and he includes a chapter specific to retrieval practice.)
+Written by a journalist, How We Learn presents an engaging introduction to the science of memory.
+Geared toward a general audience, the author summarizes landmark research findings from cognitive science and he includes a chapter specific to retrieval practice.

-Do you have a recommendation for a book, article, or additional resource about retrieval practice?
-Please let us know!
+Do you have a recommendation for a book, article, or additional resource?
+Let us know!